Watch the mall brawls that suddenly adorned holiday shopping

 But there's another aspect to all this.
 Police are increasingly suspicious that some of these mall brawls are organized affairs, with the organization happening on social media.

 In Beachwood, Ohio, for example, police said on Facebook that a brawl at a local mall on Monday was "loosely organized on social media."
-It's unclear who organized these brawls or why.
-The Beachwood Police Department didn't immediately respond to a request for comment.
+A police department spokesman told me that police "believe [the brawl] was caused by pockets of individuals that may have heard about it through others around the country."

-However, it said on social media that "sizable groups of juveniles" caused a "large-scale disturbance."
+He added: "Detectives are looking into some potential leads but investigations involving social media outlets are not easy."

 In at least one case, reports ABC News, police in riot gear were called.